Our History Unveiled

 Excess & Scandal

 From the 1890s to the early 1910s, the society's influence reached its peak.
-Their clandestine gatherings and galas had become legendary among the elite, with small chapter houses taking root throughout Europe and the US even as more traditional esoteric groups saw a sharp decline.
+Their clandestine gatherings and galas had become legendary among the elite, with dozens of small chapter houses taking root throughout Europe and the US even as more traditional esoteric groups saw a sharp decline.
 The Friends, however, were not immune to scrutiny.
-As they grew in prominence, so did the rumors, leading to investigations by law enforcement and political powers around the globe.
+As they grew in prominence, so did the rumors, leading to investigations by law enforcement and conservative powers.

 1914–1920